alperkarasahin/WorkFlowEngine/README.md

 * Reflection
 * Hangfire

 After download you should run command below from package manager console with select Default project:WorkFlowManager.Common

 PM> update-database

 Happy Designing ;)

+You can see detail explanation of application from https://medium.com/@alperkarasahin/work-flow-engine-with-c-net-mvc-b8ef2f7ecbdf